rhiannz/pages/_pages/research.md

 Starting with a *zero-dimensional simplex*, we have a point.
 Next, an edge between two points is a *one-dimensional simplex*.
 A triangular face is a *two-dimensional simplex*.
-A solid tetrahedron is a *three-dimensional simples*.
+A solid tetrahedron is a *three-dimensional simplex*.
 And this pattern continues as we go higher in dimensions.

 Moreover, if we put together simplices together in a way that the intersection between any two simplices is also a simplex, we obtain a **simplicial complex**, which you can see an example of below.
 Hence, simplicial complexes are built from points, lines,